mmore21/ai/README.md

 * Logistic Regression
 * k-Nearest Neighbors (kNN) Classification
 * Shallow Neural Network

-### Libraries
-* Matplotlib
-* NumPy
-* Pandas
-* SciPy

-### Examples
-These algorithms include the example datasets that the Coursera course uses.
-Simply clone this folder and run the respective script to see a demo of the algorithm.
-Jupyter Notebook implementations may be added in the future if time permits.

 ### Future Algorithms
 As time permits, the following algorithms to be added include: